 The Executive Management Team receives reports setting out key performance and risk indicators and considers possible control issues brought to their attention by early warning mechanisms, which are embedded within the departments and reinforced by risk awareness training.
 The Executive Management Team and the Audit Committee also receive regular reports from the internal auditor, which include recommendations for improvement.
 The Audit Committee's role in this area is confined to a high-level review of the arrangements for internal control.
 The Board of Management's agenda includes a regular item for consideration of risk and control and receives reports thereon from the Executive Management Team and the Audit Committee.
 The emphasis is on obtaining the relevant degree of assurance and not merely reporting by exception.
-At its December 2021 meeting, the Board of Management carried out the annual assessment for the period ended 31 July 2021 by considering documentation from the Executive Management Team and internal audit, and taking account of events since 31 July 2021.
+At its December 2022 meeting, the Board of and internal audit, and taking account of events since 31 July 2022.